 Laura Birkenhauer, Miami University: Take a peek into the unique collections, spaces, and services offered in the Miami University Libraries of Oxford, Ohio.
 This session highlights innovative technologies, and high-interest holdings.

 Deanna Ulvestad, Greene County Public Library: Learn about GCPL and their special collections project.

 Maps: Interpreting Current and Historical Resources

 Miriam B. Kahn, founder of MBK Consulting: For local history and genealogy lovers, maps are a rich, but sometimes overlooked source of information.
 They can paint a vivid picture, offer rich insights, and fascinating stories, if you know what to look for.
 We’ll look.

 Teresa Speakman, Ohio University Lancaster: Laughter Yoga creates community by combining yoga breathing, stretching, and rhythmic clapping with laughter exercises.
 Laughter IS contagious, and has a powerful and immediate effect.
 Join the fun, and feel energetic and uplifted the rest of the day! *Dress comfortably.
 Bring water.
 Yoga mat not required.

 O-H-I- Read!
 Opportunities for Exploring Ohio Literature

-Janet Ingraham Dwyer, State Library of Ohio: Ohio boasts a wealth of talented writers and illustrators who create books in all genres and for all ages.
+Janet Ingraham Dwyer, State Library of Ohio; Nancy Boone, Ohio School for the Deaf; and Stephanie Michaels, State Library of Ohio: Ohio boasts a wealth of talented writers and illustrators who create books in all genres and for all ages.
 Learn about resources to help library staff, teachers, families, and individual readers explore, share, and celebrate Ohio literature.